vladephp/Javascript-notes/README.md

  - the newly constructed object is [[Prototype]]-linked
  - the newly constructed object is set as the this binding for that function call
  - unless the function returns its own alternate object, the new-invoked function call will automatically return the newly constructed object.

+ # 8. For vs For in vs For of vs forEach

+ ## For

+ var list = [8, 3, 11, 9, 6];

+for (var i = 0; i < list.length; i++) {

+  console.log(list[i]);

+}

+There’s nothing wrong with this approach, but it just feels like a lot of code to write these days.
+We have to keep track of the loop counter variable (i in the above example), tell it to increment by 1 with each iteration (i++), and control when the iteration ends (i < list.length).

+var list = [8, 3, 11, 9, 6], length = list.length, i;

+for (i = 0; i < length; i++) {

+  console.log(list[i]);

+}

+This is because the JavaScript engine will actually hoist i to the top of the function (see the article on block-level scoping for more on variable hoisting).
+Also in the previous for loop, list.length gets accessed with every iteration of the loop even though it doesn’t change, so storing it in a length variable is a tad bit more efficient.
+This all seems overkill when all we want to do is iterate over each element of the list

+ ## For in

+ Use for objects only.
+Don't use for arrays.

+ If you use with arrays, this can happen:

+ Array.prototype.one = 'one';

+ var list = [8, 3, 11, 9, 6];

+ for (var i in list) {

+    console.log(list[i]);

+}

+One will be show in loop, although not in the list array.

+# For of

+New in ES6

+Use for arrays.

+let list = [8, 3, 11, 9, 6];

+for (let value of list) {

+  console.log(value);

+}

+We get the succinct syntax of for-in, the run-to-completion of forEach, and the ability to break, continue, and return of the simple for loop.

+But for-of doesn’t just work for arrays.
+If it did, it probably wouldn’t have been meaty enough to add to the ES6 specification.
+Other existing collections like the DOM NodeList object, the arguments object, and strings also work with for-of.
+Just like with arrays, this makes it a little bit easier to iterate over these non-array objects.

+for (var char of 'Hello') {
+    console.log(char);
+}

+// output:

+// H

+// e

+// l

+// l

+// o

+# forEach

+var list = [8, 3, 11, 9, 6];

+list.forEach(function(value, i) {

+  console.log(value);

+});

+With a normal for loop you can break to end the loop early.
+There isn’t a way to end forEach early.
+Including break within the forEach callback function will be a syntax error.
+It is only valid within loops.

+Similarly, with a for loop when we return, we are exiting out of the entire function that the for loop is in.
+However, putting a return within the forEach callback function just exits out of the callback function itself early.
+It’s actually more or less equivalent to doing continue in a for loop, but far less intuitive.
+Including continue in the forEach call back function would be the same sort of syntax error we got with break.